infinite-cleveland/infinite-cleveland-pelican/pelican/content/ootp.md

 ## Overview

-Out of the Park Baseball Simulator (OOTP) is a game with a realistic baseball game simulation engine and comprehensive historical data.
-It is very flexible and has many adjustable parameters.
-The program also offers many ways of exporting data from the games that it simulates.
+Out of the Park Baseball Simulator (OOTP) is a computer game that lets you control and simulate baseball leagues and teams.
+The game can simulate everything from multiple seasons of hundreds of games between dozens of teams, all the way down to allowing the user to play out a game pitch by pitch, making managerial decisions along the way.
+The game is extremely flexible, with many adjustable parameters, and the ability to either micromanage, or to allow the computer to use its best judgement.
+The simulator is also programmed with a wide variety of managerial strategies from different baseball eras, and even the automatic decision-making is easily customized.
+The program also offers a suite of tools for importing and exporting data from a variety of formats and for a variety of uses, ranging from raw data in CSV format, to pre-formatted HTML pages and stylesheets.

+For Infinite Cleveland, we used OOTP in Exhibition Mode, which is a way of simulating a single playoffs game, series, or bracket.
+(Infinite Cleveland is just scratching the surface of the different ways of dipping into the pool of infinite timelines.)

 ## Exhibition Games